Important COVID-19 information from the Division of Professional Regulation More Info

-Appraiser licenses and certificates, Certified Assessor licenses and appraisal management company registrations expire on October 31 of odd years (e.g., 2015, 2017).
+Appraiser licenses, certificates and Certified Assessor licenses expire on October 31 of odd years (e.g., 2015, 2017).
+Appraisal management company registration expire annually on March 31 each year.

 To renew a license/certificate, you submit a renewal application, pay the renewal fee and attest to completing the required continuing education (CE).
 The CE must include the seven-hour National USPAP Update Course or its equivalent and three hours on Delaware law, rules and regulations.
 You must complete half of the required hours in a traditional classroom setting.